 What has been achieved so far?

-- completed a consultation process with organisations that predominately support First Nations people (but are not Aboriginal Community Controlled Organisations) to participate in a consultation process.
+• Completed a consultation process with 10 organisations that operate services that predominately support First Nations people (but are not Aboriginal Community Controlled Organisations).
+Seven of these organisations provide services in the Northern Territory.

-A summary of a recommended way forward for the pilot data collection, including an overview of the in-depth consultation completed by the AIHW to June 2025, can be found in the report Towards a pilot data collection on specialist crisis FDV services.
+A summary of the project’s early discovery work, including an overview of the in-depth consultation completed by the AIHW to June 2025, can be found in the report, Towards a pilot data collection on specialist crisis FDV services.

 What are the next steps?